-Most people would fly, by a round-trip ticket for just me would cost nearly $1,000.
+Most people would fly.
+A round-trip ticket for just me would cost nearly $1,000.
 It’s always reasonably cheap to take the bus, but the bus isn’t very timely, and there’s always a good chance that you’ll hit a delay.

-That’s when I decided to travel by train… and it was one of the best travel decisions I’ve ever made.
-It took two days to go across the country instead of a few hours, but I got to meet new people, do a little sightseeing in communities I’d normally never see and did so for half the plane ticket price.
+That’s when I decided to travel by train… and it was one of the best travel decisions ever.
+It took two days to go across the country instead of a few hours, but I got to meet new people, do a little sightseeing in communities I’d normally never see, and did so for half the plane ticket price.

 - Useful Tips for Long Distance Train Travel

 - 3) Consider your budget

 - 4) Buy your ticket in advance

 - 7) Be aware of the baggage policies.

 - 8) Make a pre-departure checklist

 - 9) Check the weather forecast before departing